Related Topics

 Can long COVID cause anxiety and depression?

-Long COVID itself can cause neurological symptoms that affect mental health.
-Secondary factors—such as prolonged social isolation, extreme fatigue, physical limitations, and sleep disturbances—can also wreak havoc on a person’s well-being.
+How does long COVID affect a person’s emotional well-being?
+The condition itself can cause neurological symptoms that affect mental health.
+Secondary factors—such as prolonged social isolation, extreme fatigue, physical limitations, and sleep disturbances—can also wreak havoc on a person’s happiness.
+People with long COVID also may experience a sense of shame regarding their experience.

-"If we can no longer safely attend social and public events, there is a myriad of research showing that older adults are harmed by isolation and loneliness,” said Davids.
-“This is even more likely amongst our LGBTQ elders and others who may have not had the family support that becomes so important as we age."
+"If we can no longer safely attend social and public events, there is a myriad of research showing that older adults are harmed by isolation and loneliness,” Davids said.

 Which mental health conditions are linked with long COVID?
 They include: